 - Potential disability depending on the location of the bite

 - Infections and disease

 The severity of your dog bite will typically dictate the kind of injuries you sustain.
 For example, loss of a limb isn’t common in grown adults, but it’s very possible for small children bitten by dogs.
-While dog’s mouths are cleaner than humans, an infection can also take root since you still have an open wound.
+Also, while dogs’ mouths are cleaner than human mouths, an infection can occur since you still have an open wound.

 These injuries should illustrate the necessity for prompt medical treatment.
 Your health and well being is the most important thing you have.
 If you require critical medical attention, don’t delay in getting to a hospital.